You have 47 tabs open.

 3

 Your browser is clean.
 Your archive is searchable.
-When you need that article from three weeks ago, grep for it.
+When you need that article from three weeks ago, you can find it.

 | Title | Summary | Link | Closed |